1200wd/web-coineva/content/what-to-do-with-my-paper-wallet.rst

 Option 1: Create an online wallet and sell
 ------------------------------------------

-There are several online wallets out there and numurous places where you can sell your bitcoins.
-Follow this guide on how to
+There are several online wallets out there and numerous places where you can sell your bitcoins.
+Follow this guide on
-`Create Blockchain.info Wallet <{filename}/create-blockchain-info-wallet.rst>`_
+`How to create Blockchain.info Wallet <{filename}/create-blockchain-info-wallet.rst>`_
 .
 It is easy to setup, requires no ID verification and it is safe.

-Once you have made the transfer from your paper wallet to the online wallet you can `sell your bitcoins on Bitonic <|filename|sell-bitcoins-on-bitonic.rst>`_ and they will be transferred in Euro's within 1 business day to any IBAN bank account.
+Once you have made the transfer from your paper wallet to the online wallet you can `Sell your bitcoins on Bitonic <|filename|sell-bitcoins-on-bitonic.rst>`_ and they will be transferred in Euro's within 1 business day to any IBAN bank account.